To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 Then one night, Daniel picked up his brother Chip, threw him down the stairs and punched him over and over before their dad pulled the boys apart.

 Daniel went back to the hospital for the 11th time in two years.
-That's when the Illinois Department of Children and Family Services, or DCFS, gave the Hoys an ultimatum.
+That's when the Illinois Department of Children and Family Services gave the Hoys an ultimatum.

 "[They] basically said, 'If you bring him home, we're going to charge you with child endangerment for failure to protect your other kids,' " Toni remembers. " 'And if you leave him at the hospital, we'll charge you with neglect.' "